PascalS86/Docs/BotFramework/images/readme.md

 3. Build App for BotFramework Backend (dotnet core)
 4. Build WebChannel (with blazor)
 5. Host on AWS
+6. Host on Docker
-6. Host WebChannel on Netlify
+6. Host on Netlify